Friday 13th January 2017.

 Myself and my Mam were due to fly to Glasgow for the crunch game of Munster’s Champions Cup campaign on the Friday and as most people who know me would tell you, I’m a rugby fanatic so going to this game was a big deal.
 So when I told my mother on Thursday night that I was too unwell to travel she knew that it was very serious.
 Obviously the signs were there, I wasn’t getting out of bed, I had no energy, I was breathing very heavily, my heart rate was extremely high but the signs of diabetes like frequent urination, poor eyesight etc. were not there so I convinced myself that it was a mental thing.
 I even said to my Mam that it could be depression, because I couldn’t think of any other logical explanation for the way I was feeling.

-The minute she saw me, it was very obvious to her I was in a DKA (diabetic ketoacidosis) state with BG levels of 25 and a keytone level of 6.
+The minute she saw me, it was very obvious to her I was in a DKA (diabetic ketoacidosis) state with BG levels of 25 (normal levels 4-10) and a ketone level of 6 (should be between 0.0-0.6).
 You’d think at 19 years of age I’d realise that asking me to leave the room while they discussed the best way to get me to hospital in the quickest time meant that something was up, but no, the penny still hadn’t dropped.

 Saturday came and went (Munster won, thank god), as did Sunday.
 On Monday I met my diabetic nurses who thought me how to use all the monitors needed to keep my diabetes under control.
 Despite the physical pain of Friday, Monday was mentally very tough, all this new information being thrown at me.
 Everything became very real.
 I also met my diabetic specialist who claimed it was “a very exciting time to be involved in diabetes”.
 This has become a long running joke within the family, every time we talk about diabetes the word “exciting” has to be used.